 The Journalism department awards AA/AS degrees and Certificates in Journalism General and Writer Journalist.
-Saddleback college has a variety of Journalism courses to select from.
-For a full Description of each course, please view the appropriate course catalog.
+Saddleback College has a variety of Journalism courses to select from.
+For a full description of each course, please view the Course Catalog.

 |JRN 1||Mass Media and Society||